burger icon

 Accounts & Verification: What Aussies Need to Know

-Look, I used to roll my eyes at 'account safety'-until my ID got flagged and withdrawals stalled for two days.
+Look, I used to roll my eyes at 'account safety'-until my ID got flagged and withdrawals stalled.
 Lesson learned: set things up right from the start.
+The registration process at WooCasino is straightforward but does require phone verification.
+Be aware that some players have reported receiving subsequent SMS marketing after signing up.
+While the author has not personally experienced excessive spam, you might want to consider your privacy settings.

-• All you need is an email, password, country and age.
+• All you need is an email, password, country, age, and a valid phone number for verification.
 Add your name, dob and currency-done.
 You'll get a confirmation email-don't stuff up your details, or you'll be banging your head against a wall later when payouts stall.

 • 18 and over-no getting around it.
 Betting underage?
 Your account gets canned and your wins are gone.
 They'll ask for a driver's licence or passport, so don't muck about.

 • Click "Forgot password?" chuck in your email, and you'll get a link to reset.
 Locked out altogether?
-Email [email protected]-they'll want your ID to prove you're not an imposter.
-They're usually quick, so don't stress too much.
+Email [email protected].
+According to player reports, support response times can lag during Australian evenings (7-11 PM), though the author hasn't personally faced significant delays.
+They're usually helpful, so don't stress too much.

 • Stuff like your name and birthday?
 Locked in for security.
 If you pull a name change (got married or whatever) you'll need to send proof to support.
 You can update less crucial bits like your email after passing some checks.
 Makes sense-they're super strict these days.
 Still, part of me wonders how much good it does.